 From Session Manager's Security Options dialog box, you can authorize yourself or others to use your monitor to display applications that are running on other systems.
-See Chapter 12 for information about supplying this authorization.
+See Chapter 12, "Running Applications Across the Network" for information about supplying this authorization.